NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 confirm that the file is well-formed and also "valid" in that it follows the structure defined in the Schema.

-One could be tempted to used the XML Schema a reference to generate a configuration file but it is highly discouraged.
+One could be tempted to use the XML Schema a reference to generate a configuration file but it is highly discouraged.
 Instead we encourage you to use one of the configuration files included in the package used for testing.
 In particular the MAVEN Configuration is recommended as a reference: ``tests/naif_pds4_bundler/config/maven.xml``.
+If the bundle to be generated includes secondary observers and/or secondary targets complement the MAVEN Configuration with the DART configuration:
+``tests/naif_pds4_bundler/config/dart.xml''.
+If
-If the bundle to be generated includes secondary observers and/or secondary targets complement the MAVEN Configuration with the DART configuration: ``npb/tests/config/dart.xml''.
-If instead of a PDS4 bundle a PDS3 data set will be generated use the MRO configuration as an example: ``tests/naif_pds4_bundler/config/mro.xml``.
+instead of a PDS4 bundle a PDS3 data set will be generated use the MRO configuration as an example: ``tests/naif_pds4_bundler/config/mro.xml``.